senecadene/employee_handbook/about/values.markdown

 Our values are the foundation on which we build a world-class organization.

-Empathy
+- Empathy
-Transparency
+- Transparency
-People are all that matter
+- Optimize for people
-Do what is right, not what is easy
+- Right over easy
-Take long-term bets and expect occasional failure
+- Take long-term bets and expect occasional failure

 ### Why have values?